Lee Chih-kai: 2018

 Lee competed at the Pacific Rim Championships and won the bronze medal on the floor exercise behind Americans Akash Modi and Sam Mikulak.
 Then in the pommel horse final, he won the silver medal behind American Marvin Kimble.
 He won the gold medal on the vault with an average score of 14.450.
 Then at the Melbourne World Cup, he won the silver medals on the pommel horse behind Nariman Kurbanov and on the vault behind Christopher Remkes.
 Then at the Doha World Cup, he won the silver medal on the pommel horse behind Zou Jingyuan.
 He won his first FIG World Cup title by winning the pommel horse title at the Osijek World Challenge Cup.

 Lee was selected to represent Chinese Taipei at the 2018 Asian Games alongside Chen Chih-yu, Shiao Yu-jan, Tang Chia-hung, and Yu Chao-wei, and they finished fourth in the team competition.
 Lee finished fifth in the all-around with a total score of 81.900.
 In the event finals, he finished fifth on floor and sixth on parallel bars, and he won the gold medal on the pommel horse.
-At the World Championships, the Chinese Taipei team finished seventeenth in the qualification round.
+At the World Championships, the Chinese Taipei team finished 17th in the qualification round.
 Lee finished eighth in the pommel horse and qualified for the final with a score of 13.700.
 He then won the bronze medal in the final behind Xiao Ruoteng and Max Whitlock.
 This was only the second medal Chinese Taipei had won at the World Artistic Gymnastics Championships and the first since Chang Feng-chih won the silver medal on the vault in 1993.
 After the World Championships, he won the gold medal on the pommel horse at the Cottbus World Cup.

 2019

-Lee won the gold medal on the pommel horse at the Melbourne World Cup and at the Doha World Cup.
+Lee won the gold medals on the pommel horse at the Melbourne World Cup and at the Doha World Cup.
 He then competed at the Asian Championships where the Chinese Taipei team won the bronze medal behind China and Japan.
 Individually, Lee won the gold medal in the all-around.
 In the event finals, he finished fifth on floor and sixth on pommel horse.
 He then represented Chinese Taipei at the 2019 Summer Universiade alongside Hsu Ping-chien and Tang Chia-hung, and they won the team silver medal behind Japan.
 Lee won the bronze medal in the all-around behind Kazuma Kaya and Ivan Stretovich.
-He defended his Universiade tite on the pommel horse with a score of 15.400, 0.700 ahead of the silver medalist.
+He defended his Universiade title on the pommel horse with a score of 15.400, 0.700 ahead of the silver medalist.
 He competed at the World Championships alongside Hsu Ping-chien, Shiao Yu-jan, Tang Chia-hung, and Yu Chao-wei.
 The team finished eighth in the qualification round and qualified a team for the 2020 Olympic Games.
 They also qualified for the team final where they finished sixth.
-Lee finished twelfth in the all-around final with a total score of 83.798.
+Lee finished 12th in the all-around final with a total score of 83.798.
 He won the silver medal in the pommel horse final behind Max Whitlock.